ElaineYao/TensorFI-GUI/README.md

 ### 4.1 Steps:

 1. Have a trained ML program( as this saves time during injections).

+ *Note:* make sure that the model is restored from the *absolute* path of the checkpoint files.

 2. Fill in part 1 - **Configuration** for FI(fault injection) setting.
 3. Click the *Generate* button to get a(/some) YAML file(s) named with *test-x.yaml*, i.e., configFile.
 3. In part 2 - **Fault injection**, select the ML program and configFile(s), i.e., YAML file(s) generated in part 1.
 Two mode are provided, i.e., *Run* and *Debug*, and the latter allows user to get the FI log files.